ke0ff/PgmXtal/README.md

 The SW puts the part to low-power-sleep after the si598 is intialized.
 CHSEL now initiates wake from sleep so that a reset is not needed to induce a channel change.  <i>At least 1us of RC delay (in hardware) should be applied to the CHSEL signal.
 More is better (to a point)</i>.

+Be sure to note the fuse settings depicted in the SW folder.
+Use these settings with the SW contained within this repo.

 <i>Note: A 3.3V TVS on the 3.3V power connection is highly recommended to protect the oscillator and MCU from power transients.</i>

 The SkyWorks part numbering system is rather difficult to decypher.
 The datasheet implies that the I2C address